-The Riverside Singers, directed by Nancy Grundahl, carry on the long tradition of treble choirs at Augsburg College.
+The Riverside Singers carry on the long tradition of treble choirs at Augsburg University.
 This ensemble sings a wide range of repertoire, participates in Vespers and Women's Voice festival and teaches all its members principles of healthy singing and good choral musicianship.
 To meet the LAF Fine Arts requirement, students must register for 1 credit for 4 consecutive semesters.
 A maximum of 8 credits may be used toward graduation.
 Auditions are scheduled the first week of the fall semester or by contacting the director.